Magnetic and electric Purcell factor control through geometry optimization of high index dielectric nanostructures: Discussion

-We use the approach of Mignuzzi and coworkers on the "nanoscale design of the LDOS" \cite{Mignuzzi:2019} to access physical understanding of the achieved optimized structures.
-To this purpose, they have derived a volume integral for the expression of the decay rate enhancement so that they can assess {\it locally} the effect of matter on the electric decay rate, namely enhancement or inhibition.
+Aiming to access physical understanding of the achieved optimized structures, we use the approach of Mignuzzi and coworkers on the "nanoscale design of the LDOS" \cite{Mignuzzi:2019}.
+To this purpose, they have derived a volume integral for the expression of the ED decay rate enhancement so that they can assess {\it locally} the effect of matter on the electric decay rate, namely enhancement or inhibition.
 This reveals where to remove materials to strenghten the enhancement effect solely.
-Let us summarize their derivation before considering the magnetic case.
-The decay rate associated to an electric dipole $\mathbf{d}$ is expressed as
+They obtain that the decay rate associated to an electric dipole $\mathbf{d}$ located at $\mathbf{r}_d$ is expressed as

-where $\mathbf{E}_s(\mathbf{r}_0)$ is the dipolar electric field scattered at the position of the dipole in its complex surroundings.
-In addition, the reciprocity theorem states that for current source density ${\mathbf J}_0$